FTC7393/evlib_book/src/intro/setup.md

 Note: Whenever \*nix is used here, it refers to operating systems which are somehow based off Unix, like Linux, BSD, and such (excluding Apple operating systems).
-If you didn't understand some of those words, don't worry: You don't have to.

 # Development Environment